Date: 22 December 2018. Pilothouse AC

 enjoying Christmas lights in my pilothouse.

-Honestly, she's not all that thrilled with the lights.
+Honestly, Skipper is not all that thrilled with the lights.
 The music she

 enjoys as I dance with her.
 We like Bing Crosby.